 For Napoleon in America, I had to imagine how Napoleon might have reacted to the slavery he encounters in the places he visits in the novel, starting with New Orleans.
 New Orleans society at the time (1821) was stratified into three race-based tiers: whites, free people of colour (gens de couleur libres), and slaves.

 - Europeans – primarily French and Spaniards, but also Germans, Italians and others.
 Examples include Nicolas Girod, Charles Lallemand, Vincent Nolte and Félix Formento.

-- Creoles – American-born descendants of the Europeans, typically people of French or Spanish descent born in Louisiana, the West Indies, or Spanish America, e.g. Josephine Lauret.
+- Creoles – American-born descendants of the Europeans, typically people of French or Spanish descent born in Louisiana, the West Indies, or Spanish America.
+Josephine Lauret is an example.
 Napoleon’s first wife Joséphine was also a Creole, born in Martinique.
-Note that “Creole” in the early 19th century universally referred to white people, in distinction to how it is used today.
+Note that in the early 19th century “Creole” referred to white people, in distinction to how it is used today.

-- Americans – English-speakers, many of whom came to Louisiana after Napoleon sold the territory to the United States in 1803, e.g. Jean Laffite’s nemesis, Governor William Claiborne.
+- Americans – English-speakers, many of whom came to Louisiana after Napoleon sold the territory to the United States in 1803.
+An example is Jean Laffite’s nemesis, Governor William Claiborne.
 They were often called Anglo-Americans, to further distinguish them from the primarily French Creoles.

 The free people of colour, who were considered legally and socially inferior to whites, included:

-- people of mixed white and Negro ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood, e.g. Marie and Catherine Villard.
+- people of mixed white and Negro ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
+Examples include Marie and Catherine Villard.

 - people of mixed white and Indian ancestry, also known as mestizos.